Every firearm is unique and can be identified by its serial number, make, model and caliber.

 Small arms and light weapons are easy for criminals to conceal and transport, so trafficking in firearms is a lucrative business which, in turn, fuels and funds other types of serious crimes.

 For more information or questions, please contact the INTERPOL Firearms Programme.

 We help police to trace firearms and link them to crime scenes and criminals across international borders

 Our iARMS database contains more than a million records on illicit firearms.

 Images and references of thousands of firearms to help police correctly identify them.

 A unique global source of data on ballistics related to crime scenes.

-Operations conducted by the Firearms Programme have targeted firearms trafficking hotspots and have unraveled the link between organised crime and terrorism.
+Operations targeting firearms trafficking hotspots have uncovered links between organized crime and terrorism.

 The symposium addresses the challenges facing law enforcement in firearm-related crime.